Differences Between Sanity Testing and Smoke Testing

 But not all testing is created equal.
 Today, we're zooming in on two essential players in the testing game: smoke testing and sanity testing.
 These might sound like terms from a science lab, but they're actually crucial steps in making sure software is ready for prime time.

 Smoke testing is like a quick health check-up for your software.
+It's a rapid-fire series of tests that make sure the most crucial parts of your program are up and running.
 It's the first line of defense, making sure the basics are working before diving deeper.
 Sanity testing, on the other hand, is more like a focused exam, checking if specific changes or new features are playing nice with the rest of the system.

 Curious about how these tests keep your digital world running smoothly?
 Stick around as we break down the ins and outs of smoke and sanity testing – without the tech jargon overload.
 Let's dive in and discover why these tests are the unsung heroes of the software world!